 Who said ponytails can’t be glamorous?
 For this look, put your ponytail as high as you possibly can on your head but don’t pull it all the way through at the end.
 At this point, you should have hair that looks like a loop at the top of your head.
 Take a piece of the loop and pin it down and repeat all over in no particular order.
 This helps to create a whimsical messy bun that you can wear to work or out with friends.

-4. Add Braids
+4. Add braids

 Source: Style.com

-5. Rope Braid
+5. Rope braid

 Source: Tumblr.com